zacblazic/seventy-foureighty/html5/forms/inputs.md

 # New Input Types

-If any input types are not supported, the browser will fallback to an input of type text.
+If any input types are not supported, the browser will fall back to an input of type text.

 ## Color